malbolger/Recall-n-Rails-LumberJack/README.md

 # Recall-n-Rails-System
 - Full Auto Miner does work but does not make use of a runebook or summons.
 I will try to update to the new system soon!
 - Recall-n-Rails Lumberjack is the newest edition of my script.
 Please let me know when you find bugs! (there will be plenty!)
-- You will make your rails with Razor2Rail https://github.com/malbolger/Razor2Rail
+- You will make your rails with Razor2Rail https://github.com/malbolger/Razor2Rail see video below for a guide on how I do it.

 # Recall-n-Rails Lumberjack
 - **Demonstration Video**